mvc-labs/mvc-knowledge-base/docs/mining/config/connect-to-mining-pool.md

 # Connect to Mining Pool

+Why you should use Mining Pool and Pools Supporting MVC.

 ## Why Use Mining Pool

 Mining pool is a centralized mining method that pools the computing power of multiple miners together to increase the